 Just like the iPhone, the Apple TV is ripe with potential for mini-applications that can be downloaded and enjoyed instantly.
 Here are a few app ideas I like:

-Games: it could be an actual gaming system, if the games were played using your iPod touch/iPhone as a controller.
+Games: it could be a gaming system if the games were played using your iPod touch/iPhone as a controller.
 Simple games, like Tetris, could use the existing Apple remote.

-Boxee: come on Apple!
-These guys have done all the hard work for you; just allow people to install it easily.
+Boxee: come on, Apple!
+These guys have done all the hard work for you; allow people to install it easily.

 Keynote: display slideshows on your TV